 So yes, go forth and torrent, but only as long as you’re paying them to do so.
 Again, there are many VPNs that don’t charge extra for torrenting, so it’s sad on their part.

-Weaker Encryption and Protocols on Browsers
+Encryption and Protocols: Weaker on Browsers

 ZenMate only uses 128-bit AES encryption through IPSec protocol on the browser.
 For the $9.99 that you pay every month, there are other VPNs of the same price that can offer you military-grade protection.

 The lower the grade encryption is, the more vulnerable a user is to a security breach.
 With other VPNs offering much higher grade protection and a variety of different options, we’re hard-pressed to recommend ZenMate for the browser.

 However, they use the standard 256-bit AES on desktop and mobile – at least those are secure.

 ZenMate VPN Cons